Marion Rose

 Of course we want to do all we can as parents to help our babies and children feel more happy.
 However, “minimising negative affect” indicates a judgment of feelings and can actually mean suppressing a baby or child’s feelings.
 Sadness, frustration and outrage aren’t ‘negative’ or ‘bad’.
 Distracting a baby or child from these feelings can teach them how to suppress, or dissociate from their feelings.
 In these cases, ‘regulation’ is actually suppression and dissociation.

-Paradoxically, when a child’s feelings are listened to and responded to and their tears and tantrums welcomed as beautiful expressions, they develop an internalised welcoming of, and presence with, their feelings and fewer suppression and dissociative processes, and actually become more truly calm.
+Paradoxically, when a child’s feelings are listened to and responded to and their tears and tantrums welcomed as beautiful expressions, they develop an internalised welcoming of, and presence with, their feelings and fewer suppression and dissociative processes, and actually become more truly and deeply relaxed.

 If we feel scared as an adult, the loving calm presence of another adult can signal to us that we are safe, and we can also internalise that calm presence and offer it to ourselves.
 When I feel scared, I connect in with my Inner Loving Mother, put my hand on my forehead, and hear her words, “I’m here with you.
 I’m listening.
 I hear that you’re scared, sweetheart.”
 This generally brings a sigh of relief and relaxation.
 Depending on the situation and whether the feelings are from the present or the past, I might add, “These are feelings from the past.
 You’re safe now.
 I’m not willing for you to get hurt.”